THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 Step 1: Prepare your song file in ProPresenter.

 ChordProEditor cannot create new slides.
 It can only add chords in ChordPro format.
 So, make sure your song file is "performance ready" before adding chords.
 ChordProEditor can only extract lyrics from one text box, so if your setup uses multiple text boxes, be sure your main lyrics text box is at the top of the objects menu in the lower left corner in 'Edit' mode.
+Blank slides must have a text block in order to add chords to them.
 Because the chords will appear above your lyrics, ChordProEditor is designed for 1 or 2 lines of text per slide only.
 If you have more than 2 lines of text on any slides, your lyrics and chords may not display as expected.
 Be sure to close ProPresenter while editing .pro files to ensure your edits are saved correctly.

 Step 2: Load Your ProPresenter Library